 The initial symptoms of bowel cancer are:

-Not only cancer of the rectum and colon can cause these symptoms.
+Besides, not only cancer of the rectum and colon can cause these symptoms.
 Usually, the presence of bowel cancer is typical for people older than 50 years.
-In younger people, such symptoms may indicate the presence of other diseases, for example, ulcerative colitis or SSRT.
+In younger people, such signs may indicate the presence of other diseases, for example, ulcerative colitis or SSRT.